telehash/TMesh/TMesh.md

 Transmitted payloads do not need whitening as encrypted packets are inherently DC-free.
 They also do not need CRC as all packets have authentication bytes included.

 Channel frequency definitions are unique to each link and derived from the link's routing token.
-The sequence of channels for each knock will do one full rotation per `sync` period, where at least one knock was required from each mote during for it to be valid and start over.
+The `channel sequence` for each knock will do one full rotation per `epoch`, where at least one knock was required from each mote during for it to be valid and start over.

 There are multiple `knock encoders` defined that specify how each knock is actually transmitted via RF depending on the transceiver hardware's capabilities.
 These range from highly compatible ones such as ASK, commonly available ones like GFSK, and more advanced/vendor-specific ones such as LoRa.
 A mote advertises the encoders it supports as a telehash path.

-Each encoder also specifies the `knock window` length, which is 4x the minimum amount of time for a transceiver to transition between transmit and receive and must be larger than the maximum oscillator drift between sync periods.
+Each encoder also specifies the knock `window` length, which is 4x the minimum amount of time for a transceiver to transition between transmit and receive and must be larger than the maximum oscillator drift between epochs.

-## Basic Operation - MAC
+## Overview - MAC

 To operate as a mesh network, each mote maintains a list of its radio neighbors and shares that list with each of them for discovery.
 This list is called a mote's `neighborhood` and contains mostly soft-knock neighbors with a few hard-knock only neighbors.